okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-self-reg/aspnet/integrationsteps.md

 > **Note:** The **Sign up** link appears in the following example under the **Continue** button.

-### Step 2: Create the create account page (User enters sign-up info)
+### Step 2: Enter information in the create account page

-The next step is for the user to enter basic information (for example, email, first, and last name).
+The next step is to enter basic information (for example, email, first, and last name).
 Create a page that accepts this information.

-Example:
+The following shows an example of a create account page.

 <div class="common-image-format">